Malcolm Bunche

-Malcolm Bunche (born October 16, 1991) is an American football offensive tackle for the San Antonio Brahmas of the XFL.
-He was originally signed by the Philadelphia Eagles, following the 2015 NFL Draft.
+Malcolm Bunche (born October 16, 1991) is an American former football offensive tackle.
+He was originally signed by the Philadelphia Eagles, following the 2015 NFL draft.
 He played college football at Miami and UCLA.
 He was also a member of the Hamilton Tiger-Cats of the Canadian Football League (CFL), the Jacksonville Jaguars and New York Giants of the National Football League (NFL), and the DC Defenders of the XFL.

 College career

 Bunche enrolled at the University of Miami in January 2010.
 He was relegated to the practice squad for the first year.
 He earned a letter in each of the following years.

 Bunche began graduate studies at UCLA in 2014.
 He played nine games for the UCLA Bruins on special teams and as an offensive lineman.

 Professional career

 Philadelphia Eagles

 After going undrafted during the 2015 NFL Draft, Bunche signed as a free agent with the Philadelphia Eagles.
 On September 4, 2015, Bunche was cut in the final round of preseason cuts.
 On September 6, 2015, he was signed to the Eagles' practice squad.

 On August 15, 2016, Bunche was waived by the Eagles.